ark993/odin-recipes/README.md

 3. Created a boilerplate HTML for index.html
 4. Created a directory for recipes and added a blank html for shrimp-fried-rice.
 5. Copy pasted the content, added images, gifs and created links in index.html to the shrimp fried rice page ez pz
+6. Created a page for Chocolate Brownie, copied format from SFR and replaced the details, added gifs and images and linked it in index.html